ASD-Blueprint/desktop.gov.au/blueprint/abac/office-365.md

 * Spoof
   * Enable spoof intelligence: `Enabled`
 * Actions
   * Message actions
     * If message is detected as an impersonated user:`Quarantine the message`
     * If message is detected as an impersonated domain: `Quarantine the message`
     * If Mailbox Intelligence detects an impersonated user: `Quarantine the message`
     * If message is detected as spoof: `Quarantine the message`
 * Safety tips & indicators
+  * Show first contact safety tip (Recommneded): `Enabled`
   * Show user impersonation safety tip: `Enabled`
   * Show domain impersonation safety tip: `Enabled`
   * Show user impersonation unusual characters safety tip: `Enabled`
   * Show (?) for unauthenticated senders for spoof: `Enabled`
+  * Show "via" tag: `Enabled`